How Do I?

 Click here for an explanation of how to search the digital archive.

-As a service to patrons and area residents, FPL provides a test proctoring service.
+As a service to FPL library card holders, the library provides a test proctoring service.
 Only those tests which meet the guidelines of the Library Test Proctoring Procedures will be proctored.

 Click here for instructions on how to use this service.